mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

 ##### Frequently asked questions

-- _Why do you call your second set a "control set" when the litterature typically says "testing set"?_ <br/>
+- _Why do you call your second set a "control set" when the literature typically says "testing set"?_ <br/>
   I wanted to emphasize that we're not training our ANN on a random subsample of a given data set and testing its performance on the rest;
   but rather, using two sets consecutive in time.
-Unlike other problems where ANNs are applied, ours is more a prediction problem than a modeling problem.
+Unlike other problems where ANNs are applied, ours is more a prediction problem than a modelling problem.
   Train on the past, control predictions on a known future.
 - _How the machine perform when you use future data but you don't apply the same subset function?_ <br/>